amzn/style-dictionary/docs/src/content/docs/version-4/migration.md

 ### Transforms

-Transform, when registered, are put inside the `hooks.transforms` property now, as opposed to `transform`.
+Transforms, when registered, are put inside the `hooks.transforms` property now, as opposed to `transform`.
 Note the change from singular to plural form here.

 The name of the filter function is now `filter` instead of `matcher`: